 In each case, I help you explore these deeper issues in a healing fashion.

-4. FEELING THE IMPACT / RELEASING THE EMOTIONAL PAIN:
+4. EMPATHY / RELEASING THE EMOTIONAL PAIN:

 The hurt partner will learn to talk in ways that allow your spouse to hear you and have compassion for your pain.
 The unfaithful partner will learn to listen in a way that encourages your partner to be vulnerable and open.